 Loom Network (LOOM): dApp Building Platform for Ethereum

-Loom Network is a Platform-as-a-Service (PaaS) blockchain solution which enables sidechain development for Ethereum-based applications.
-Loom believes that decentralized applications (dApps) have their own unique needs when it comes to consensus methods and security measures — and as a result should be able to implement their own rules in order to enable faster and easier scaling.
-With the goal of helping developers build and scale blockchain applications, the Loom Network was at first heavily supported by blockchain-based gaming applications, and has subsequently transitioned its business model to focus on enterprise blockchain applications for government agencies and healthcare providers.
-LOOM, the Loom Network’s ERC-20 token, is the utility token that powers the network, and payments made in the form of LOOM enable a client to use the platform and the apps within it.
+Loom Network is a Platform-as-a-Service (PaaS) blockchain solution that enables sidechain development for Ethereum-based applications.
+Loom believes that decentralized applications (dApps) have their own unique needs when it comes to consensus methods and security measures, so they should be able to create and implement their own rules to effectuate faster and easier scaling.
+Originally, the Loom Network focused on blockchain-based social media and gaming dApps.
+But it has since changed its business model to concentrate on enterprise blockchain applications for government agencies and healthcare providers.
+LOOM, the Loom Network’s ERC-20 token, is the utility token that powers Loom Network.

 Origin of the Loom Network and the LOOM Token